 In simple terms, color theory refers to the guiding principles of color combinations that aid in creating visually appealing designs.
 It’s both a science and an art and aids in creating harmonious color combinations.

 Apart from the visual appeal, color theory also takes emotions and psychology into account.
 Understanding these principles helps you understand why and how colors complement each other.
 It’ll also help you know the appropriate accent color to incorporate into a design.

 A grasp of color theory also helps businesses identify the right combinations to elicit certain moods.
-There’s a time and a place where it's appropriate to use bright colors.
+There’s a time and a place when it's appropriate to use bright colors.
 On the other hand, particular occasions and atmospheres require something neutral or toned down.

 For instance, when you walk into a spa, you’ll notice calm and cool colors more often than not.
 This is because vibrant and loud colors do nothing for stress levels.
-Instead, colors like blue, green, grey, and pale pink can aid clarity and relaxation.
-This theory also entails understanding various color concepts like the schemes, temperatures, and degrees of intensity.
+Instead, colors like blue, green, grey and pale pink can aid clarity and relaxation.
+This theory also entails understanding various color concepts like schemes, temperatures, and degrees of intensity.

 This tool plays a key role in helping us understand how various colors work against each other.
 As an illustration of the hues, this wheel shows the relationships between primary colors, secondary colors, and tertiary colors.